rodri2d2/learning-swift-animations/README.md

 ## How does this repo work?

 Each technique will be on its own app with a detailed explanation documented on code.
+Not all of the content find here had been made by myself.
+Some of then could be part of some sort of tutorial.
+However the source will not be mentioned because even if the idea come from external sources the code itself has my own notes and style. **Main goal**: to learn and practice as much as I can ;P

 ## Demos